-June: A total of 13 EMU trains have been equipped with the Broadband equipment by Stadler to date.
-Nomad has validated the Stadler installation for 8 trains and have commissioned 4 trains.
+July: A total of 13 EMU trains have been equipped with the Broadband equipment by Stadler to date.
+Nomad has validated the Stadler installation for 12 trains and have commissioned 10 trains.
 Nomad completed the construction for all 4 segments and is done with the civil work.
-Completed the fiber splicing and connections for all the trackside radios.
-Nomad conducted the Factory Bench Test except for 3 features.
-The 3 features will be tested next month.
+Nomad completed and Factory Acceptance Test and Static Test.

-July: Complete the factory bench test for system functionalities.
-Perform the static and dynamic system test.
+August: Complete the dynamic system test and System Acceptance Test.
 Complete any punch list items from the trackside civil work.